• Skip to primary navigation

 9. 8tracks

 8tracks is great for those of you who enjoy searching through provided playlists to find music similar to your tastes.
-8tracks has been around for awhile and is well liked by users.
+8tracks has been around for a while and is well-liked by users.
 With a wide selection, you’re sure to find what you’re looking for.

 • Price: The beloved 8tracks app and streaming service has been free for years, and still is!
-But you can always upgrade for $4.99 a month for 8tracks plus.
+But you can always upgrade for $4.99 a month for 8 tracks plus.
 But that’s not all!
-It comes with a 14 day free trial for you to test the site out before fully diving in.
+It comes with a 14-day free trial for you to test the site out before fully diving in.

 • Downloads: You may use other apps and sites to help you download 8tracks songs but from the app itself you cannot download nor can you listen to the music offline, kind of a bummer

-• Compatibility: 8tracks is not compatible with the Windows 10 phones, but is compatible with Android and Apple products
+• Compatibility: 8tracks is not compatible with Windows 10 phones, but is compatible with Android and Apple products

-• Availability: 8tracks is still only available in The US and Canada, which is a real bummer if you’re planning to go abroad or if you want your music with you one a trip outside of the country.
+• Availability: 8tracks is still only available in The US and Canada, which is a real bummer if you’re planning to go abroad or if you want your music with you on a trip outside of the country.

 8tracks is near the bottom of our list because you cannot download or listen offline, even with the upgraded versions.
-That’s not really worth the expenses paid for it, considering with the free version you can listen to the music the same way, the only perk of paying is that there are no adds.
-For this one it is better to just stick with the free plan.
+That’s not really worth the expenses paid for it, considering with the free version you can listen to the music the same way, the only perk of paying is that there are no ads.
+For this one, it is better to just stick with the free plan.

 10. Napster

-• Price: The first plan “Un-radio” starts with a 14 day free trial and from there costs $4.99 a month.
-But for $5 more you can opt in to the premium plan with a thirty day free trial, all for $9.99.
+• Price: The first plan “Un-radio” starts with a 14-day free trial and from there costs $4.99 a month.
+But for $5 more, you can opt into the premium plan with a thirty-day free trial, all for $9.99.

-• Selection: With both plans you get personalized radio choices, and skip the songs that you want all with ad-free music.
+• Selection: With both plans, you get personalized radio choices, and skip the songs that you want all with ad-free music.
 The free plan does not offer these options.
 The premium plan offers you millions of songs at your disposal.

-• Downloads: With the premium plan you can both download and listen to music offline, however the free and un-radio plans do not come equipped with these features
+• Downloads: With the premium plan you can both download and listen to music offline, however, the free and un-radio plans do not come equipped with these features

 While last on our list, Napster is still here because it is a quality music streaming service.
-With a wide selection you can still find all of your favorites.
+With a wide selection, you can still find all of your favorites.
 Not available in many countries, and not much of an upgrade with the $5 plan, Napster ranked last on the list for these reasons.

 So What’s it Going to Be?

 A final note for the users regardless of plan, if you are using VPN.
-As you may already know, VPN is great for protection, but tends to bog down the internet connection.
+As you may already know, VPN is great for protection but tends to bog down the internet connection.
 That can be a major drag when it comes to streaming your favorite music.
 Find out more about speeding up your connection.

 Get your streaming fast, and in clear quality.
 Don’t miss a single word or line of your music.
 Enjoy your streaming!

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *